openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ## Proposal

-Our main goal is to simplify a new cloud providers integration process with the OpenShift/OKD.
-To achieve this we are proposing to add new "External" [PlatformType](https://github.com/openshift/api/blob/51f399230d604fa013c2bb341040c4ad126e7309/config/v1/types_infrastructure.go#L128) along with respective Spec and Status structures into the "openshift/api".
+Our main goal is to simplify the integration process for new cloud providers in OpenShift/OKD.
+To achieve this we are proposing to add a new "External" [PlatformType](https://github.com/openshift/api/blob/51f399230d604fa013c2bb341040c4ad126e7309/config/v1/types_infrastructure.go#L128) along with respective Spec and Status structures in openshift/api.

-Such a generic platform type will serve as a signal for built-in Openshift operators about an underlying cloud-provider presence.
+Such a generic platform type will serve as a signal for built-in OpenShift operators about an underlying cloud-provider presence.
-Related PlatformSpec and PlatformStatus type structures will serve as a source of generic configuration information for the Openshift-specific operators.
+Related PlatformSpec and PlatformStatus type structures will serve as a source of generic configuration information for the OpenShift-specific operators.

-Having that special platform type will allow infrastructure partners to clearly designate when their OpenShift deployments contain components that replaces and/or supplement the core Red Hat components.
+Having that special platform type will allow infrastructure partners to clearly designate when their OpenShift deployments contain components that replace and/or supplement the core Red Hat components.

 ### Implementation phases